“If you want your children to be intelligent, read them fairy tales.”

 “I have always loved to tell stories!”

-As a child, one of my favourite things to do was to use my Dad’s blank journal books to make hand-made, illustrated story books for my younger brother and sisters.
+As a child, one of my favourite things to do was to use my Dad’s blank journal books to make handmade, illustrated storybooks for my younger brothers and sisters.

-We grew up on a farm (before the days of mobile phones and widespread internet), and when we weren’t building tree houses or running through the fields and forests, I was either making doll clothes and miniature furniture with my sister, or new artwork for home-made story books.
+We grew up on a farm (before the days of mobile phones and widespread internet).
+When we weren’t building tree houses or running through the fields and forests, I was either making doll clothes and miniature furniture with my sister or creating new artwork for homemade storybooks.

 “I believe that the best storytelling pushes the boundaries of plot, setting, beauty, suspense and ambience, but then sprinkles it all with an insatiable helping of glorious humour!”